 According to studies, menthol significantly suppresses the production of inflammatory mediating compounds like cox-2, prostaglandin, interleukin, and leukotriene.
-The ethanol from peppermint, on the other hand, significantly inhibited sneezing and other nasal symptoms in animal subjects with allergic rhinitis.
+On the other hand, the ethanol from peppermint significantly inhibited sneezing and other nasal symptoms in animal subjects with allergic rhinitis.

-Cinole, another component of peppermint, inhibited the production of tumor necrosis factor (TNF)- α, IL-1β, LTB4 and thromboxane.
+Cinole, another compound found in the plant, inhibited the production of tumor necrosis factor (TNF)- α, IL-1β, LTB4, and thromboxane.
 Even the flavonoids found in peppermint have anti-inflammatory and anti-allergenic characteristics.

-As a whole, peppermint is said to have cytotoxic effects on cancer cells and it also helps reduce inflammation in chronic diseases.
+As a whole, peppermint is said to have cytotoxic effects on cancer cells and helps reduce inflammation in chronic diseases.

-Peppermint is a rich source of polyphenolic compounds which gives it its strong antioxidant properties.
+Peppermint is a rich source of polyphenolic compounds, giving it its strong antioxidant properties.
 The terpenes found in the herb have also shown the ability to neutralize free radicals, further boosting their anti-inflammatory effects.

 Before IBS was ever explained or discovered, peppermint had already been used in traditional medicine as a tonic for preventing gas, relieving spasms, and alleviating stomachache.
 Traditionally, it has been a go-to remedy for cholera, diarrhea, flu, and nervous disorders.

 In Germany, peppermint leaf is used as a standard medicinal tea for dyspepsia.
-Its internal use has been approved by the German Commission for spastic complaints of the gallbladder, bile ducts, and GI tract.
-This means that medical doctors in Germany can and do prescribe it for those conditions.
-Avid tea-drinkers can also attest to the effectivity of peppermint for stomach and digestive issues like nausea, vomiting, and sweet cravings.
+The German Commission has approved its internal use for spastic complaints of the gallbladder, bile ducts, and GI tract.
+It means that medical doctors in Germany can and do prescribe it for those conditions.
+Avid tea-drinkers can also attest to the effectiveness of peppermint for stomach and digestive issues like nausea, vomiting, and sweet cravings.

-In recent years, the use of peppermint oil and peppermint capsule has become a popular therapeutic agent of choice for patients with irritable bowel syndrome.
+In recent years, peppermint oil and peppermint capsule use has become a famous therapeutic agent for patients with irritable bowel syndrome.
 In numerous studies, peppermint was shown to reduce the severity of stomach pain caused by IBS.
 The effectivity of peppermint for IBS is primarily due to its carminative effect (relieving flatulence) and antispasmodic (relieving cramping) properties.
-Peppermint extract has shown a relaxing effect on the muscular actions and secretory processes of the gastrointestinal tract.
+Peppermint extract has shown a relaxing effect on the gastrointestinal tract’s muscular actions and secretory processes.

-Aside from supporting symptoms of IBS, menthol in peppermint also has an alleviating effect against Heliobacter pylori which causes stomach ulcers.
+Aside from supporting symptoms of IBS, menthol also has an alleviating effect against Heliobacter pylori which causes stomach ulcers.

 Peppermint for the Gallbladder and Liver

-The popular opinion is that patients with GERD, hiatal hernia, kidney stones, or gallbladder conditions should stay away from peppermint.
-However, this could be a sweeping generalization as some of the properties and effects of peppermint can actually have a positive effect on gallbladder and biliary health.
+The popular opinion is that patients with GERD, hiatal hernia, kidney stones, or gallbladder should stay away from peppermint.
+However, this could be a sweeping generalization as some of the properties and effects of peppermint can actually positively affect gallbladder and biliary health.

-A number of different studies have cited that peppermint oil and menthol effectively stimulate bile flow in animal subjects.
-One possible explanation for this is the ability of menthol to inhibit the binding of β-Dglucuronide (a compound which slows down bile flow) to liver plasma membranes.
+Several different studies have cited that peppermint oil and menthol effectively stimulate bile flow in animal subjects.
+One possible explanation for this is the ability of menthol to inhibit the binding of β-Dglucuronide (a compound that slows down bile flow) to liver plasma membranes.
 Another plausible reason behind the increased bile flow is its ability to relax the gallbladder.
-And these two reasons are not exactly bad news for those with gallbladder concerns!
+And these two reasons are not bad news for those with gallbladder concerns!

 Aside from stimulating the bile flow, menthol in peppermint helps relieve some symptoms affecting the upper respiratory tract like colds, coughs, asthma, lung congestion, and mouth ulcers.

 Peppermint oil must be the most extensively studied and conveniently available form of peppermint.
 As an over-the-counter pain reliever, it is most famous for topical use.
-However in research studies, it is often ingested for maximum therapeutic benefit.
-If you wish to do that as well, we highly suggest that you get a capsule with enteric coating.
+However, in research studies, it is often ingested for maximum therapeutic benefit.
+If you wish to do that, we highly suggest that you get a capsule with an enteric coating.